Sofia Coppola

-Sofia Carmina Coppola (/ˈkoʊpələ/ KOH-pə-lə, /it/; born May 14, 1971) is an American filmmaker and former actress.
-She has won an Academy Award, two Golden Globe Awards, a Golden Lion, (Note: At the 67th Venice International Film Festival, Coppola became the first American woman (and fourth American filmmaker) to win the Golden Lion in the festival's history.) and a Cannes Film Festival Award.
-(Note: At the 2017 Cannes Film Festival, Coppola became the second woman (and first American woman) to win Best Director in the festival's history.)
-She was also nominated for three BAFTA Awards, as well as a Primetime Emmy Award.
+Sofia Carmina Coppola (/ˈkoʊpələ/ KOH-pə-lə; born May 14, 1971) is an American filmmaker and former actress.
+She has received various accolades, including an Academy Award, two Golden Globe Awards, a Golden Lion, (Note: At the 67th Venice International Film Festival, Coppola became the first American woman (and fourth American filmmaker) to win the Golden Lion in the festival's history.) and a Cannes Film Festival Award (Note: At the 2017 Cannes Film Festival, Coppola became the second woman (and first American woman) to win Best Director in the festival's history.) as well as nominations for three BAFTA Awards and a Primetime Emmy Award.

 Her parents are filmmakers Eleanor and Francis Ford Coppola, and she made her acting debut as an infant in her father's acclaimed crime drama The Godfather (1972).
 Coppola later appeared in several music videos and had a supporting role in the fantasy comedy film Peggy Sue Got Married (1986).
 She then portrayed Mary Corleone, the daughter of Michael Corleone, in the sequel The Godfather Part III (1990).

 Coppola transitioned into filmmaking with her feature-length directorial debut in the coming-of-age drama The Virgin Suicides (1999).
 It was the first of her collaborations with actress Kirsten Dunst.
-Her films often deal with themes of loneliness, wealth, privilege, isolation, youth, femininity, and adolescence in America.
 Coppola received the Academy Award for Best Original Screenplay for the comedy-drama Lost in Translation (2003), and was nominated for the Academy Award for Best Director, (Note: At the 76th Academy Awards, Coppola also became the first American woman and the youngest woman to be nominated in the directing category.) becoming the third woman to do so.
 She has since directed the historical drama Marie Antoinette (2006), the family drama Somewhere (2010), the satirical crime drama The Bling Ring (2013), the southern gothic thriller The Beguiled (2017), the comedy On the Rocks (2020), and the biographical drama Priscilla (2023).

-In 2015, Coppola released the Netflix Christmas musical comedy special A Very Murray Christmas, which earned her a nomination for the Primetime Emmy Award for Outstanding Television Movie.
+Coppola released the Netflix Christmas musical comedy special A Very Murray Christmas (2015), which earned her a nomination for the Primetime Emmy Award for Outstanding Television Movie.